7 of the coolest but simple Excel functions that can help an HR to do smart work at office

 Do you know that it’s been long 33 years since Microsoft Excel was first launched?
 Today, in spite of having various alternatives for analyzing, manipulating and visualizing data we still use Microsoft Excel for most of our office tasks.
 That’s because Excel comes with loads of powerful features, formulas and chart gallery that makes it a very useful tool for our daily office jobs leaving behind all the other alternative tools available in the market.

 The HR professionals who work for Recruitments, training & development, payrolls, compensation & benefits, employee relations, etc. have all come across Excel sheets.
 For those of whom, who are not very good at excel or are beginning to learn this tool can get intrigued by how some of your colleagues do task in hours, which you would otherwise take days to complete.
+A survey revealed 38% of office workers’ time is spent using Excel.

 What follows is the first function of our 7 essential but simple Excel functions that can help any HR or desk job professionals to do their tasks quickly and stand out from the rest of the herd.